rgpass/i_didnt_know_javascript/05_async_and_performance.md

     // return val * 2;

     // If we wanted to do something async, we could either return a new Promise or do the Promise.resolve
-    // Much safter to just always do Promise.resolve return Promise.resolve(val * 2);
+    // Much safer to just always do Promise.resolve return Promise.resolve(val * 2);
     // Note: remember that Promise.resolve will either keep the same Promise if it's already one or make it one })